adokter/vol2bird/README.md

 J. R. Soc.
 Interface, **8**, 30–43, 2011.
 DOI: [10.1098/rsif.2010.0116](https://doi.org/10.1098/rsif.2010.0116)

-1. `testbaltrad.c` is the program's main
+1. `vol2bird.c` is the program's main
 2. `libvol2bird` is the library containing the routines for calculating VPBs
 3. `libsvdfit` is a library used by libvol2bird to perform singular value decomposition, for fitting a VVP radial velocity model
 4. `options.conf` for specifying configurable options